Support And Guidance For Your Central Ohio Child Custody Agreement

 What is an Acknowledgment of Paternity Affidavit?

-Establishing paternity gives both parents and the child legal rights and protections.
-Once paternity is confirmed, the father can pursue custody or visitation, and the child gains access to benefits such as financial support, health insurance, inheritance rights, and family medical history.
-It also ensures that both parents can share in the emotional and financial responsibilities of raising their child.
+Establishing paternity gives both parties and the child legal rights and protections.
+Once paternity is confirmed, the father can pursue child custody or visitation.
+This process also allows the child to gain access to benefits such as financial support, health insurance, inheritance rights, and family medical history.
+It also ensures that both parties can share in the emotional and financial responsibilities of raising their child.

 Why is establishing paternity so important?